32 The Normal Map

 Daily Anchors

-Waking Notice how your body wants to move Three breaths of stillness before rising Three conscious breaths
+When you wake, notice how your body wants to move before you tell it to.
+Three breaths of stillness before your feet touch the floor.
+Three conscious breaths.

 The Integration Practice